sesam-io/java-datasource-template/README.rst

 java-datasource-template
 ========================

-A Java micro service template for feeding a JSON entity stream to a Sesam service instance.
+A Java microservice template for feeding a JSON entity stream to a Sesam service instance.

 Build the service using Maven: